semantics-for-personal-health/heals-notebook/README.md

 ## Requirements

+At least 8GB of RAM recommended.

+### Software

+* <a target="_blank" href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git">Git</a>
 * <a target="_blank" href="https://docs.docker.com/get-docker/">Docker</a>
 * (Only necessary on Linux) <a target="_blank" href="https://docs.docker.com/compose/install/">Docker Compose</a>

+### (Mac and Windows) Docker Desktop Settings

+If you are running Docker Desktop on Mac or Windows, you will need to adjust container memory limits to be able to run KBQA.
+The default memory limit per container is typically 2GB while we recommend a limit of at least 6GB.

+Use the Resources menu in Docker Desktop settings to ensure memory limit is more than 6GB.
+Refer to the appropriate user manual for detailed instructions:

+* <a target="_blank" href="https://docs.docker.com/desktop/mac/">Mac</a>
+* <a target="_blank" href="https://docs.docker.com/desktop/windows/">Windows</a>

 ## Clone Project Submodules

-This project uses git submodules which are not fully downloaded with `git clone`.
+This project uses [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) which are not fully downloaded with `git clone`.

 Be sure that you are using an [ssh key linked to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).